Sharks are the preferred scraping surface for large pelagic fishes: Possible implications for parasite removal and fitness in a changing ocean

 Successful and unsuccessful scrapings

-The number of successful (yellow) and unsuccessful (blue) scraping interactions by scrapers on scrapees across all sample sites for a) yellowfin tuna Thunnus albacares, b) southern bluefin tuna Thunnus maccoyii, c) rainbow runner Elegatis bipinnulata, and d) skipjack tuna Katsuwonus pelamis.
+The number of successful (yellow) and unsuccessful (blue) scraping interactions by scrapers on scrapees across all sample sites for a) yellowfin tuna Thunnus albacares, b) southern bluefin tuna Thunnus maccoyii, c) rainbow runner Elagatis bipinnulata, and d) skipjack tuna Katsuwonus pelamis.

 03